 Editor’s note: We hope this runDisney guide has given you a better understanding of how Disney’s running series works.
 Special thanks to Ryan for providing all of this wonderful information to us runDisney newbies!

-For more useful Disney World information, please review some additional pages on MagicGuides like our Best Time to Visit Disney World, Disney World for Adults, Stroller Rentals at Disney, Disney Dining Plan Calculator, and Disney World Weather articles.
+For more useful Disney World information, please review some additional pages on MagicGuides like our Best Time to Visit Disney World, Disney World for Adults, Stroller Rentals at Disney, Disney Dining Plan Calculator, How to Plan a Disney Vacation, and Disney World Weather articles.

 And if you need help planning and booking your magical WDW runDisney vacation, then please contact our friends at The Vacationeer.
 Their services are always helpful and totally free of charge!